 Outside the family and her daily duties with the farm, Julie holds a teaching degree from Arizona State University and teaches half-time in Laramie County School District One in Cheyenne.
 Ron holds a Bachelor of Science Degree in Agriculture Business from the University of Wyoming.
 He spends his time managing the farm, along with doing keynote speeches and leadership and communication training for ag organizations and corporations.
 Having both been non-traditional students, Ron and Julie believe strongly in education and helping others.
 They have endowed several scholarships at Laramie County Community College and with the Wyoming FFA Foundation to help students ease the financial burden of completing their college education.

 The youngest, Mason, is a fun-loving, free-spirited country boy.
 He loves the outdoors and most especially hunting and fishing.
 If you want to see his eyes light up, just mention bass fishing!
-When you’re not even in kindergarten yet, the sky is the limit and Mason tests that theory every day.
-He keeps up with his brothers and there is nothing they can do that he cannot.
-He’s definitely his dad’s helper when it comes to getting tractor rides!
+The sky is the limit for Mason and his passion for art and engineering is an absolute joy to observe.
+His pure, kind heart is a blessing to our family.